apicraft/detroit2014/OpeningSession.md

 * your issue
 * and your name

 After you have announced your theme, take your piece of paper and tape it up on a blank whiteboard.

-On your way, grab a Post It note from the whiteboards, which will give you a time and place for your session, attach it to your paper, and put the paper on the blank whiteboard based on day 1 or day 2.
+On your way, grab a Post It note from the whiteboards, which will give you a time and place for your session, attach it to your paper, and put the paper on the blank whiteboard for day 1 or day 2.

-When you have done that, please return to your seat.
+When you've done that, return to your seat.

 ## Reassurance

-Just out of curiosity, how many of us have been to a two-day conference where the total agenda was represented by a bunch of blank whiteboards?
+Just out of curiosity, how many of us have been to a two-day conference where the total agenda was represented by a couple blank whiteboards?

 Some of us are likely wondering,

-"how did get into this?"
+"how did I get into this?"

-and more importantly, "how am I going to get out of it."
+and more importantly,

+"how am I going to get out of it?"

 Well, here's a promise: if at this moment you are looking at that wall and wondering